nananakx-x/nycu-cv-project/README.md

 ## Set-up

-YOLO models can be downloaded with PyTorch or using this [guide] (https://www.kaggle.com/code/nisafatima/object-detection-using-yolo).
+YOLO models can be downloaded with PyTorch or using this [guide](https://www.kaggle.com/code/nisafatima/object-detection-using-yolo).

 ---